What’s the Deal with the Newly Hired New Rochelle High School Principal and the Black People Matrix | Talk of the Sound

 Since the announcement, the City School District of New Rochelle has ignored repeated requests from Talk of the Sound for an explanation of photos published on Instagram account attributed to Adofo Muhammad that suggest a connection with or support of The Nation of Islam, Leonard Jeffries and the Black Panther Party.
 A request to interview Mr. Muhammad was likewise ignored.

 Soon after he was hired, we began receiving information about Mr. Muhammad, primarily about his online social media presence.
 We ran a follow up story on his Instagram account on April 16th.
+The Instagram feed suggested a connection with or support of The Nation of Islam, noted anti-Semite Leonard Jeffries and the Black Panther Party.

 What’s the Deal with Newly Hired New Rochelle High School Principal and the Nation of Islam?

-Two weeks later, on April 27th, the District did publish a statement attributed to Adofo Muhammad — filled with errors in punctuation, spelling and grammar — which appeared to be an attempt to respond to our article on Muhammad’s Instagram account:
+Two weeks later, on April 27th, the District published a statement attributed to Adofo Muhammad — filled with errors in punctuation, spelling and grammar — which appeared to be an attempt to respond to our article on Muhammad’s Instagram account:

 In his statement, Message from Adofo Muhammad the incoming principal stated: